 Every single time I have gone to the doctor I have heard the same thing, “When are you going to quit smoking?”
 Nag, nag, nag, nag, nag…

 Now understand that I am not a committed smoker, from my perspective!
-I didn’t start smoking until I was 21 years old and only because I had listened to my husband say every single day that we were married that he would never have a wife that smoked!
+I didn’t start smoking until I was 21 years old and only because I had listened to my former husband say every single day that we were married that he would never have a wife that smoked!
 Talk about cutting off your nose to spite your face!
-Dumb, dumb, dumb Bev!!!

 Well, I quit the first time when they went up to 50 cents a pack!
 That’s back when I was working for $1.75 an hour.
 Hmmm, if only I would have stayed quit.
 Eight years, it wasn’t a bad run given that my husband smoked every day in front of me.
 And then I started again.
 Quit, again.
 Started, again.
 Quit, again.
 You get the picture :-)